arp242/uni/README.markdown

 all skin tones or genders:

     $ uni e -tone light,dark -gender f,m shrug

+         	name                              group          subgroup
-    🤷🏻‍♀️ woman shrugging: light skin tone  People & Body  person-gesture 🤷🏻‍♂️ man shrugging: light skin tone    People & Body  person-gesture 🤷🏿‍♀️ woman shrugging: dark skin tone   People & Body  person-gesture 🤷🏿‍♂️ man shrugging: dark skin tone     People & Body  person-gesture
+    🤷🏻♀️	woman shrugging: light skin tone  People & Body  person-gesture 🤷🏻♂️	man shrugging: light skin tone    People & Body  person-gesture 🤷🏿♀️	woman shrugging: dark skin tone   People & Body  person-gesture 🤷🏿♂️	man shrugging: dark skin tone     People & Body  person-gesture

+Like `print` and `identify`, you can use `-format`:

+    $ uni e g:cat-face -q -format '%(name): %(emoji)' grinning cat: 😺
+    grinning cat with smiling eyes: 😸
+    cat with tears of joy: 😹
+    smiling cat with heart-eyes: 😻
+    cat with wry smile: 😼
+    kissing cat: 😽
+    weary cat: 🙀
+    crying cat: 😿
+    pouting cat: 😾

+See `uni help` for more details on the `-format` flag.

 ChangeLog
 ---------

 ### v2.0.0 (unreleased)

-This changes some flags and semantics; if you use the `dmenu-uni` script with dmenu or fzf, then you'll need to update that to.
+This changes some flags, semantics, and defaults in **incompatible** ways, hence the bump to 2.0.
+If you use the `dmenu-uni` script with dmenu or fzf, then you'll need to update that to.

 - Remove the `-group` flag in favour of `group:name` syntax; this is more flexible and will allow adding more query syntax later.